pyvista/pyvista/doc/extras/building_vtk.rst

 wheel size.

 .. note::
-   We have also published some convienant CMake configurations files that you can adopt from `banesullivan/vtk-cmake <https://github.com/banesullivan/vtk-cmake>`.
+   We have also published some convenient CMake configurations files that you can adopt from `banesullivan/vtk-cmake <https://github.com/banesullivan/vtk-cmake>`.
 These configurations cover the build variants described here and make the process of reproducibly building VTK wheel variants more straightforward.